snowplow-devops/terraform-google-postgres-loader-pubsub-ce/README.md

 # Copyright and license

-The Terraform Google Postgres Loader on Compute Engine project is Copyright 2021-present Snowplow Analytics Ltd.
+Copyright 2021-present Snowplow Analytics Ltd.

-Licensed under the [Snowplow Community License](https://docs.snowplow.io/community-license-1.0). _(If you are uncertain how it applies to your use case, check our answers to [frequently asked questions](https://docs.snowplow.io/docs/contributing/community-license-faq/).)_
+Licensed under the [Snowplow Limited Use License Agreement][license]. _(If you are uncertain how it applies to your use case, check our answers to [frequently asked questions][license-faq].)_

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.

 [release]: https://github.com/snowplow-devops/terraform-google-postgres-loader-pubsub-ce/releases/latest
 [release-image]: https://img.shields.io/github/v/release/snowplow-devops/terraform-google-postgres-loader-pubsub-ce